openshift/machine-config-operator/docs/MachineConfigController.md

 - MachineConfigPool also allows users to configure how upgrades are rolled out to the machines in a pool.

-- MachineSelector can be replaced with reference to MachineSet.
+- NodeSelector can be replaced with reference to MachineSet.

 ## TemplateController